On the family of affine threefolds $a(x)y=F(x,z,t)$: Main Theorems

-{\bf Acknowledgements.} The authors express their utmost gratitude to Professor Amartya K. Dutta for going through the draft and giving valuable suggestions.
+{\bf Acknowledgements.} The authors thank Professor Amartya K. Dutta for going through the draft and giving valuable suggestions.
 The second author acknowledges Department of Science and Technology (DST), India for their INDO-RUSS project (DST/INT/RUS/RSF/P-48/2021).